ldeck/spin-flow/README.md

 ### PRIMARY BRANCH ==> next release candidate ###

-The *primary branch* is not guaranteed to be a shippable.
+The *primary branch* is not guaranteed to be a shippable version of the product.
 It represents the latest amalgamation of features that have been developed, reviewed and tested for the *next release*.
 There is no guarantee that these features have gone through rigourous QA testing.
 Neither is it guaranteed they have been released to production.

     master
     0—0—0------0—0